University Explorations Program

 Successful candidates for first year admission have taken a high school, college preparatory academic program including English, mathematics, science, social science and foreign language.
 Admissions decisions may also consider individual experiences and particular circumstances unique to each student.
 Other considerations are made based upon recommendations, writing ability and extracurricular activities.

-Visiting campus, both in‐person or virtually, and interacting with admissions staff are all valuable ways of assuring that JWU is the right university for you.
+Visiting campus, both in‐person or virtually, is a valuable way of assuring that JWU is the right university for you.